Things to See and Do in Mexico City (Part 2)

 I’m going to get into trouble for this post.

-This time we stayed in an Airbnb apartment outside the Historic Center and were a little more adventurous getting around.
-We also visited the famous Mesoamerican ruins of Teotihuacan, a place I was dying to see after having previously visited Monte Alban (outside Oaxaca) and Cholula (outside Puebla).
-As you can probably guess by the title of this post, the experience was a letdown.
-I’ll explain that in this post as well as give you some tips on getting a more rewarding Teotihuacan experience.
-I’ll also add a few things (including 3 museums) to my list of things to see and do in Mexico City.
+This time we visited the famous Mesoamerican ruins of Teotihuacan, a place I was that was at the top of my list after having previously visited Monte Alban (outside Oaxaca) and Cholula (outside Puebla).
+As you can probably guess by the title of this post, the experience was a disappointment.
+I’ll explain that in this post as well as give you some tips on getting a more rewarding Teotihuacan experience (things I wish I had known on this visit).
+I also cover some other highlights: the incredible National Museum of Anthropology, the Frida Kahlo Museum and the Postal Museum.
+Lots of photos and some Getting Around tips.

 Located 48 km from Mexico City, Teotihuacan was the largest Mesoamerican city in the Americas.
 It was inhabited between 100 BC and 700 AD and at it’s peak (around 450 AD) it covered an area of about 30 square km and had a population of approximately 150,000.
-The city was connected by a large avenue known as the Avenue of the Dead (above photo) which takes you from the Temple of Quetzalcoatl on one end, to the Temple of the Sun (the largest temple) about two-thirds of the way through, to the Temple of the Moon at the other end.
+The city was connected by a large avenue known as the Avenue of the Dead which takes you from the Temple of Quetzalcoatl on one end, to the Temple of the Sun (the largest temple) about two-thirds of the way through, to the Temple of the Moon at the other end.
 These 3 Temples evoke the mysticism of Mesoamerican culture: the worshipping of the gods, the huge pyramids built to appease them, and grisly human (and animal) sacrifice.
 The history is fascinating.

 Mom: “Totally uninspiring”.